Elliott-dev/Deep-Learning-Charity-Funding-Predictor/README.md

 ### Step 1: Preprocess the data

-Using my knowledge of Pandas and the Scikit-Learn’s `StandardScaler()`, I'll need to preprocess the dataset in order to compile, train, and evaluate the neural network model later in Step 2
+Using my knowledge of Pandas and the Scikit-Learn’s `StandardScaler()`, I preprocessed the dataset in order to compile, train, and evaluate the neural network model later in Step 2

-Using the information we have provided in the starter code, follow the instructions to complete the preprocessing steps.

 1. Read in the charity_data.csv to a Pandas DataFrame, and made sure to identify the following in my dataset:
   * What variable(s) were considered the target(s) for my model?